This is one of the best museums I've ever been to.

 Women of the Seward House

-- This presentation is very similar to Seward Feminism, but focuses on the lives of Lazette, Frances, and Fanny.
+- This presentation focuses on the influential lives of Lazette, Frances, Fanny, Anna, and Janet.

 A Most Fortunate Folly: William Henry Seward & The Alaskan Purchase